maxlearns2code/my-collaborative-todo/README.md

 **Live Demo:**
 [https://arkivia-collaborative-todo.vercel.app/](https://arkivia-collaborative-todo.vercel.app/)

 **My Collaborative Todo** is a modern, production-minded, full-stack web app for managing personal and collaborative todo lists in real time.
-The app is designed for multiple users to collaborate seamlessly on shared tasks, assign todos, and track progress together—all with robust authentication and live synchronization.
+The app is designed for multiple users to collaborate seamlessly on shared tasks, assign todos, and track progress together, all with robust authentication and live synchronization.

 **Tech Stack & Architecture**

 - **Frontend:** Next.js (TypeScript) — deployed on Vercel
-- **Backend:** Node.js + Express (TypeScript) — deployed on Google Cloud Run
+- **Backend:** Node.js + Express (TypeScript) — deployed on Render
 - **Data & Auth:** Firebase Authentication and Firestore
 - **Monorepo:** `/frontend` for the app, `/backend` for the API